lvgl/lvgl/docs/overview/object.md

 In LVGL objects can be created and deleted dynamically in run time.
 It means only the currently created (existing) objects consume RAM.

-It allows to create a screen just when a button is clicked to open it.
-A delete the screen when a new screen is loaded.
+This allows for the creation of a screen just when a button is clicked to open it, and for deletion of screens when a new screen is loaded.

-Or the UI can be created based on the current environment of the device.
-For example create meter, charts, bars, slider etc according to the currently attached sensors.
+UIs can be created based on the current environment of the device.
+For example one can create meters, charts, bars and sliders based on the currently attached sensors.

 Every widget has its own **create** function with a prototype like this:
 ```c